 A midwife calmed me down and made me comfortable and then left me.
 Then Lily started to cry, and my arm was so lifeless I couldn't even look after her which was horrible.
-The midwife came and picked up Lily and said she needed a nappy change and she would go and do it and just walked away with lily and that was it, Lily had been so close to me for 9 months that her being taken away felt horrible and I just burst into tears and started to panic again.I was such a mess that they decided that I could call for Chris and they would move me to a private room, which wasn't just great for me but him to so he could get some daddy time.
+The midwife came and picked up Lily and said she needed a nappy change and she would go and do it and just walked away with Lily and that was it, tears again.
+Lily had been so close to me for 9 months that her being taken away felt horrible and I just burst into tears and started to panic again.I was such a mess that they asked me if I would feel better with my partner there.
+Well Duh?? (which wasn't my reply though should have been) So they decided that I could call for Chris and they would move me to a private room so he could be with us, which wasn't just great for me but him to so he could get some daddy time.

 I was in hospital until 8pm the next day, pretty much 24 hours after I had gone in.
 I still couldn't move my arm and they think I had trapped a nerve with my arms over the bed.
 It was actually months before my arm returned to normal.

 When I got home I finally could relax and got my first photograph (with my face in it) taken of me and Lily.
 Tired and Bedraggled but non the less a very happy mummy.